rollup/plugins/packages/babel/README.md

 Type: `Array[...String]`<br>
 Default: `['.js', '.jsx', '.es6', '.es', '.mjs']`

 An array of file extensions that Babel should transpile.
-If you want to tranpile TypeScript files with this plugin it's essential to include `.ts` and `.tsx` in this option.
+If you want to transpile TypeScript files with this plugin it's essential to include `.ts` and `.tsx` in this option.

 ### `babelHelpers`